-As soon as the initial steps of welcome and reception mentioned above have been addressed and participants are comfortable, they are given the opportunity to view the informed consent video and to read and review the informed consent in consultation with ARIC personnel, as described in the next section.
-If the study participant has not viewed the informed consent DVD, s/he is given a copy of the informed consent form and asked to watch the DVD.
+As soon as the initial steps of welcome and reception mentioned above have been addressed and participants are comfortable, they are given the opportunity to read and review the informed consent in consultation with ARIC personnel, as described in the next section.
 No data collection can take place before informed consent has been obtained.

-Once consenting procedures are complete participants are shown where to change into clothing worn during the ARIC examination.
-A gown, robe, smock or loose-fitting clothing can be used at the field center's discretion.
-Participants are reminded to remove all jewelry, to place clothing and valuables in a secured locker, and to keep eye glasses with them.
+If the field center provides a gown, robe, smock or loose-fitting clothing to be worn during the examination, once the consenting procedures are complete participants are shown where to change clothing.
+All participants are reminded to remove jewelry, to place clothing and valuables in a secured locker, and to keep eye glasses with them.
 At this point the participant is reminded of the need to collect a urine specimen.
 The following script can be used:

 "As we mentioned at the time we scheduled your visit we need to collect a urine sample.
 You may do that as you change clothes for the exam.
 If you wish to do it later, please notify us when you need to use the bathroom; we can take your urine specimen at any time."
-The procedures for the collection of the urine specimen are described in Section 8 of this manual and are reviewed with the participant.
+The procedures for the collection of the urine specimen are described in ARIC Manual 7, and are reviewed with the participant.